Voorhees, New Jersey

 Professional experience prior to Law School:

-I was general manager for 2 ½ years at Reardon Enterprises, Inc., before negotiating our acquisition earlier this year.
+I was the general manager at Reardon Enterprises, Inc. for 2 years.
 I also led the marketing and operations of Reardon Properties, LLC for several years.

 What I Am Hoping to Do with My Law Degree:

-I would like to work with businesses and non-profits to develop forward-thinking and socially responsible solutions to the legal challenges they face.
-Specifically my interests range from start-ups and M&A, to commercial litigation and bankruptcy.
-I would also like to help shape the public policy surrounding these entities.
+I would like to work with businesses and non-profits to develop forward-thinking and socially responsible solutions to the legal and strategic challenges they face.
+My interests include start-up ventures, mergers and acquisitions, corporate finance and securitization.
+I would also like to help shape the public policy surrounding these areas.

 My Best Experience at Penn Law: